nevermore3d/Nevermore_Micro/V6/README.md

 - Insert 1x M3x4x5 heat inserts, to secure the lid fully after snap fitting it (or both inserts as per above if you plan on using one back, and one side mount)
 - 2x extrusion T-nuts.
 - 1x m3x16 SHCS (left side mount when viewed from top/exhaust)
-- 1x m3x20 SHCS (right side mount mwhen viewed from top/exhaust)
+- 1x m3x20 SHCS (right side mount when viewed from top/exhaust)
 - Bolt the V6 to an extrusion t-nut on both side of the filter when mounting under the bed on a v2.
 **Note:** Bed doesnt have to be removed; connect the wires and bolt the plenum at the front of the bed, then loosen the bolts by half a turn allowing you to slide it in to position.
 Once in the right position, tighten it gently with a ball type driver.